-At the end of each term, we will send home a letter to inform you of your child's current level of attendance if it is below 92%.
+At the end of each term, we will send home a letter or communication via school spider to inform you of your child's current level of attendance.

 We will indicate where they fall on our school 'Attendance Ladder' (see page 10) and let you know if there are any further actions needed.